 Process of Use Case-specific requirements gathering, for all three SEMIoTICS requirements, involved domain experts or end-users.
-Series of interviews and discussions with relevant stakeholders allowed to Use Case owners to identify and define the Use Case specific requirements.
+Series of interviews and discussions with relevant identified stakeholders allowed to Use Case owners to identify and define the Use Case specific requirements.
+Moreover regular meetings with Advisory Board Committee, composed by recognized industry/universities experts on the field persons, in order to present SEMIoTICS reference design architecture and UCs updates and receive consistent feedbacks to strengthen both the implementation (WP3, WP4) tasks and integration tasks (WP5) - SEMIoTICS demo use cases deployment and integration.